GraftingRayman/ComfyUI-Scene/README.md

 See workflow in workflow directory

-Prompt can be modified before execution in Scene Prompt Selector
+Prompt/description can be modified and auto saves if modified before execution

 Scene Prompt Modifier can modify the prompt without regenerating all scenes.